niqueve/niqueve/README.md

 ## Hi there 👋
+I'm a software engineering student.

+Currently following the DIO full stack track with focus on Python and Django.

 <!--
 **niqueve/niqueve** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.